 Start PowerSDR.
-After it starts and initializes the FFTs, select File>Setup and the General tab>Hardware Config sub tab.
+After it starts and initializes the FFTs, you may see an error message about HRD not running.
+Close the message and select File>Setup and the General tab>Hardware Config sub tab.
 Select SoftRock IF Stage in the Radio Model section.
-Make sue "RFE Present" box is checked.
+Make sure "RFE Present" box is checked.
 Leave all other settings as they are.
-Click on the Softrock IF Stage sub tab, and set the options to match the above right picture.
-These will all stay this way except the Global Offset value, which will be adjusted later.
+Click on the Softrock IF Stage sub tab, and set all the options to exactly match the above right picture.
+These will all stay this way except the Global Offset value, which will be fine tuned later.